 Sources: ILO News Service press release (1958/1); ILO Cooperative Information 1975/1; ILO Panorama No. 13 (1965); Orizet, Jean (1951).
 Co-operative movement and the welfare of the worker.
 International Labour Review 64 (1), Geneva; Orizet, Jean (1969).
 The Co-opearative Movement since the First World War.
 International Labour Review 100 (1), Geneva.

 More on the history of ILO COOPILO Cooperative Timeline highlights key events in the history of both the ILO’s work on cooperatives and the international cooperative movement.

 The Story of the ILO’s Promotion of Cooperatives Recommendation, 2002 (No. 193) (ILO, 2015) highlights how ILO’s Promotion of Cooperatives Recommendation, 2002 (No. 193) is being used by the ILO constituents and the cooperative movement.
 It reflects on the impact of the Recommendation on the laws, policies and practices of countries.
 The publication also provides a brief account of the ILO’s engagement with cooperative development since its inception in 1919.

-Labordoc offers you all ILO publications, including guides and manuals, reports, working papers and ILO journals.
-Also, you can easily find ILO meeting documents, including documents of the International Labour Conference, Governing Body, Regional and other meetings.
-There are close to 10,000 entries on cooperatives.
-You can refine your search by keywords, type of resource, language, publication date and more.
-Check it out here.
+Labordoc provides online access to all ILO publications, including guides and manuals, reports, working papers and ILO journals.
+ILO meeting documents, including documents of the International Labour Conference, Governing Body, Regional and other meetings are also easily accessible through Labordoc.
+There are close to 10,000 entries on cooperatives on Labordoc.
+The search can be further nuanced by using keywords, type of resource, language, publication date and more.
+See here.